Undesirable Memorization in Large Language Models: A Survey: Measuring memorization

 \subsection{String match}

 Measuring verbatim memorization (Section \ref{def:Verbatim-mem}) with the methods discussed in the retrievability section (Section \ref{subsec:retrievability}), requires exhaustively interacting with the model by inputting different prompts and comparing the model output to the training data.
 Then the attack success rate is measured by dividing the portion of memorized text by the size of the training data.
-Since there are infinite combinations of tokens that one can feed the model, this method usually falls short in providing the accurate amount of memorization, rather it can provide a good approximation on memorization lower bound.
-Since this is directly linked to the memorization risks, it is predominantly used by the researchers \cite{carlini2019secret,nasr2023scalable}.
+Since there are infinite combinations of tokens that one can feed the model, this method usually falls short in providing the accurate amount of memorization, rather it can provide a good approximation on memorization lower bound \cite{carlini2019secret,nasr2023scalable, hayes-etal-2025-measuring}.
 As the exact match metric is too sensitive to small perturbations in the generation, approximate match (Section \ref{def:approximate-mem}) has been introduced \cite{ippolito2023preventing} to capture more memorized samples by bypassing negligible changes in the outputs.